gerph/riscos-presenter/talk.md

 ## “Releases”?

 * Released once a month, just to myself.
+    * October's version is 0.16.
+    * Releases are a way to stop it being unusably 'half finished'.
+    * Releases are a great incentive - I really have achieved a lot this month!
 * Long lived development, for example...
   * Font Manager lived on a branch for about 6 months.
   * EasySockets is still on a branch.

+---
+# RISC OS Pyromaniac
+## Future work

+* More APIs.
+* Better handling of corner cases.
+* Back Trace Structures
+* Using it for actual testing - that was what it was for!

 ---
 background-colour: #56C1FF